If you are looking for energy efficiency or retrofit advice, please head over to ECOE Advice

 In 2019 Gill launched the Hardship Fund, and each year since then we campaigned for winter donations.
 The Hardship Fund has supported residents with fuel vouchers, white goods repairs or replacements, carpets and urgent household repairs.

-In 2020, although home visits were restricted, the service continued to operate through the COVID lock down periods via telephone or online support.
+Although home visits were restricted in 2020, the service continued to operate through the COVID lock down periods via telephone or online support.
 The team got back to visiting residents in their homes and at outreach venues as quickly as possible.

-In 2021, the Retrofit Advice service was trialled, and this grew to be an important part of our advice proposition.
+In 2021, we trialled the Retrofit Advice service, and this grew to be an important part of our advice proposition.
 The retrofit team delivered services to Devon County Council’s grant schemes, as well as direct assessments for fee paying residents.

-In 2021 the Healthy Homes for Wellbeing project introduced free benefits checks and application support, and in 2023 accredited debt advice was added to the list of services.
+The Healthy Homes for Wellbeing project introduced free benefits checks and application support in 2021.
+In 2023 it added an accredited debt advice service.

-Also in 2021 Tara developed a Community Energy Champion training and trained an initial cohort of 6 local residents.
-This project was developed further as a collaboration with Energise Sussex Coast and SELCE (South East London Community Energy) and more than 50 energy champions were trained by Tara and her team.
+Also in 2021 Tara developed a Community Energy Champion training and trained an initial cohort of six local residents.
+We developed this project further as a collaboration with Energise Sussex Coast and SELCE (South East London Community Energy) and trained more than 50 energy champions.

-The Healthy Homes project was hugely successful.
-Between Nov 2017 and Mar 2025, we help over 18000 households with one to one advice, including 7306 home visits, saving them an estimated first year energy savings/income gains of £8.1m and over 3000 tons Co2 reduced.
+The Healthy Homes project is hugely successful.
+Between November 2017 and March 2025, we helped over 18,000 households with one-to-one advice, including 7,306 home visits, saving them an estimated first year energy savings/income gains of £8.1m and over 3,000 tonnes of carbon dioxide emissions avoided.

 The service